LIT-Protocol/docs/docs/SDK/Explanation/authentication/sessionSigs/authMethods/email-sms.md

 ```

 # Technical Details
-SMS / Email verification is supported as an `Authentication Method` for obtaining either an [Auth Signature](../authSig.md) or [Session Signature](../sessionSigs/getSessionSigs.md).

 In order to use otp verification you must have an `access token` which you can get here.
 Access Tokens must be provided to the `lit-auth-client` when using this `Authentication Method` type.

 Through the `lit-auth-client` verification codes are able to be sent, and confirmed against the end users `OTP` code.
 Upon successful code confirmation, a `JWT` is generated which is verified when obtaining an `Auth Signature` or `Session Signature`.
 When registering OTP as an`Authentication Method` the `user id` will be either the email or phone number, provided by the user.
 This allows users to enter their information a minmal amount of times, and be looked up in later requests.
 When registering new `Authentication Methods` you may do so through the following ways